“And when you speak of me, speak well.”

 The Core of the NPS Debate

-- Those promoting the NPS metric say it relates to “loyalty,” which can be true in a competitive industry, but that correlation is very weak likely due to the monopoly utilities have on electric and natural gas distribution.
+- Those promoting the NPS metric say it relates to “loyalty,” which can be true in a competitive industry, but that correlation is very weak for regulated utilities, likely due to the monopoly utilities have on electric and natural gas distribution.

-- Finally, and likely most importantly, the single question itself makes it hard to understand the true drivers of why customers gave their utility the rating, and transactor performance (which utilities tend to actively measure) also correlate very little with NPS performance.
+- Finally, and perhaps most importantly, the single question itself makes it hard to understand the true drivers behind why customers gave their utility the rating, and transaction performance (which utilities tend to actively measure) also correlate very little with NPS performance.

-- NPS is a single question, which makes it easy to collect and calculate.
+- NPS is based on a single question, which makes it easy to collect and calculate.

-- NPS reflects an assessment rating customers provide regarding their utility.
+- NPS reflects an assessment customers provide for their utility.
 This could be useful if a customer recommends an offering to someone based on their experience with the utility.